fugu-chop/blog/README.md

 Just the sheer amount of stuff to manage:
 - I have to use an application load balancer and likely Route53 just to use a custom domain for the ECS cluster (instead of using another provider like Cloudflare).

-- Images for Fargate tasks have to be stored ECR (AFAICT)
+- Images for Fargate tasks have to be stored in ECR (AFAICT)

 - Usage of ALB and Route53 to have a custom domain for the app.